Prefab Sprout: Paddy McAloon solo project (2003–)

 After being diagnosed with a medical disorder that seriously impaired his vision, Paddy McAloon released the album I Trawl the Megahertz under his own name in 2003 on the EMI Liberty label.
 Fifteen years later, in autumn 2018, the album was reissued on Sony Music as a Prefab Sprout record, as originally intended.

 In early 2007 a remastered edition of Steve McQueen was released in a two-CD package, containing new versions of eight of the songs from the original album, in different arrangements performed by McAloon on acoustic guitar.

 Prefab Sprout's first album of new material since 2001, Let's Change the World with Music, was released on 7 September 2009.
 The album is actually a collection of McAloon solo demos originally recorded in the early 1990s, intended for an unmade full band Prefab Sprout album.
-Reviews in the UK press were favourable (e.g. 5/5 in The Times, 4/5 in The Guardian, 4/5 in Record Collector).

 Crimson/Red, consisting of developed versions of tracks from the vaults, was released on 7 October 2013 on vinyl and CD on the Icebreaker records label.
 A limited edition box set with an interview CD was also released.
 The lead single was "The Best Jewel Thief in the World".
 Crimson/Red was a solo project, with Paddy McAloon singing, playing and programming all of the music on the album on his own.

 In a 2013 interview, McAloon explained that his health issues (in particular, the deterioration of his hearing and eyesight) now dictated the way in which Prefab Sprout music was recorded, making it impractical and even impossible for any other musicians to be involved, but that he remained fond of and grateful to his former bandmates.

 On 3 March 2017, McAloon's manager Keith Armstrong, one-time head of Kitchenware Records, posted a short clip on Instagram of McAloon performing a new song "America" to a camcorder; operated by McAloon himself.
 A longer version appears on Armstrong's YouTube page.

 On 8 November 2018, Rough Trade announced the availability of vinyl LP and CD versions of I Trawl the Megahertz, including a white vinyl special edition of 1000 copies.
 On the same day, Sony Music announced the release under their "Legacy" brand.
 The Sony press release notes that although this was originally a solo album, it is now fitting to classify it as a Prefab Sprout record.

 Since 2023 bass player Martin McAloon has toured and performed Prefab Sprout material as a solo artist.